joeroe/joeroe/README.md

 ## 👋 Hi, I'm Joe.

-I'm a computational archaeologist and research software engineer at the University of Bern.
+I'm a computational archaeologist and research software engineer at the University of Copenhagen.

 I use GitHub for software packages, [research compendiums](https://research-compendium.science/) and various other projects.
 I try to work in the open as much as possible, so please be aware that many of my repositories are unpublished experiments, works-in-progress or abandonded ideas.
 Below you can find a curated list of my more 'mature' projects.